Buying 6 min read Updated June 2026

 KrakenLow fees0.25% maker / 0.40% takerkraken.com

-Coinbase charges higher fees but has the simplest interface.
-If you plan to trade regularly, Kraken or Binance will save you money on fees over time.
+Binance.com is not available to customers in the United States.
+US residents use a separate entity, Binance.US, which has its own fees and coin listings.
+Coinbase charges more than Kraken but has the simplest interface.
+If you plan to trade regularly, Kraken will save you money on fees over time.

 Important: Only use well-known, regulated exchanges.
 Avoid platforms you found through social media ads or unsolicited messages.